Tej-Singh-Rana/Jenkins-camp/questions-bank/README.md

 </Details>

-#### How can we notify the admin for success of build notification?
+#### How can we notify the admin for success of job builds via notification?

 <Details>
   <summary>Solution</summary>